Carrie started her writing career as a script advisor for screenplay development and film acquisition in the British film industry.

 She’s worked as a press and publicity manager for Artificial Eye and Mayfair Entertainment film companies and as a volunteer for Oxjam Music Festival, all of which involved producing press releases, story generation and regional and national campaigns.

-She currently ghost writes a blog, website and newsletters for a vintage fashion business, using academic research combined with journalism to write.
+She currently ghost writes a blog, website and newsletters for a vintage fashion business, using academic research combined with journalism and works as a consultant of large online vintage retail organisations about content management and strategy also.

 She is in the process of establishing an online resource focusing solely on British vintage fashion and the fashion of the high street, called VintageFashionResearch.Com.